bregman-arie/infraform/README.md

 Name | Platform | Description
 :------ |:------:|:--------:
 os-1-vm-fip | Terraform | One instance with floating IP
+jenkins_slave | - | Configures host as Jenkins slave

 ## Terminology

 * Operation - infraform supports several operations when it comes to infra and apps:
     * provision - the creation of infrastructure
-    * run - executing instructions on existing infrastructure
+    * run - executing instructions, apps and tools on existing infrastructure
+    * deploy - install and configure apps on existing infrastructure

 * Platform - an platform or tool to use for operations like provision, run, etc. See [#Supported platforms](#supported-platforms)